oracle/macaron/docs/source/index.rst

      - Identify and validate build script(s).
    * - 1
      - **Provenance available** - Provenances are available.
-     - Check for existence of provenances, which can be `SLSA`_ or `Witness`_ provenances.
+     - Check for existence of provenances, which can be :term:`SLSA` or :term:`Witness` provenances.
 If there is no provenance, the repo can still be compliant to level 1 given the build script is available.
    * - 1
-     - **Witness provenance** - One or more `Witness`_ provenances are discovered.
+     - **Witness provenance** - One or more :term:`Witness` provenances are discovered.
-     - Check for existence of `Witness`_ provenances, and whether artifact digests match those in the provenances.
+     - Check for existence of :term:`Witness` provenances, and whether artifact digests match those in the provenances.
    * - 2
      - **Build service** - All build steps are run using some build service (e.g. GitHub Actions)
      - Identify and validate the CI service(s) used for the build process.